kolkri/helsinki-citybikes-app/README.md

 - I would include also the data of June and July 2021 to the database

-- I noticed very end that there was a lot of duplicates on the journeys datasets, so I would make sure that I exludes the duplicate journeys from the datasets
+- I noticed at the very end that there was a lot of duplication on the journeys datasets and I forgot to validate the data for not showing the duplications, so I would make sure that I exlude the duplicate journeys from the datasets.

 - I build endpoint to store a new journey (see on the backend file).
 I would build frontend, were user can add a new journey and save it to the database.
 With same principle I could also build a possibility to add a new station.